Superb carrier oil and great skin moisturiser for dry, tired skin.

 Modern Day Aromatherapy Uses

-Blends with all suitable essential oils used in massage.
+Blends with any suitable essential oils normally used for massage.

-Use as is, straight from the bottle, pour into an open bowl or dispense from a pump bottle.
+Use as is, straight from the bottle by pouring into an open bowl or dispensing with a pump bottle.

 Macadamia Oil Key Chemical Constituents: